-• A temporary snow fence can be as long as needed to effect containment.
+- A temporary snow fence can be as long as needed to effect containment.
 The fence should be placed far enough downwind of the spill to collect drifting and migrating oiled snow.
 The fence should be at least 4 ft high, but can be made up to 8 ft high by double-stacking ACS' plastic 4-ft fence.
 The fencing itself should have at least 50% porosity.
-Tighten the fence as much as possible, and use T-posts, rebar, or survey lath for temporary fence posts.

-• This tactic is based on information from Controlling Blowing and Drifting Snow with Snow Fences and Road Design.
-Prepared by Ronald D. Tabler, Tabler and Associates, Niwot, CO, for the National Cooperative Highway Research acs
+Tighten the fence as much as possible, and use T-posts, rebar, or survey lath for temporary fence posts. - This tactic is based on information from Controlling Blowing and Drifting Snow with Snow Fences and Road Design.Prepared by Ronald D. Tabler, Tabler and Associates, Niwot, CO, for the National Cooperative Highway Research Program, Transportation Research Board of the National Academy.
+August 2003.